-- 1- Recognize and define major poetic forms such as lyric poetry, narrative poetry. - 2- Know and identify rhyme, rhythm and meter. - 3- Identify and analyze special stylistic features of poetry such as imagery, tone, atmosphere, special linguistic and stylistic features, imagery. - 4- To recognize and appreciate various elements of a drama: Plot, Character, Dialogue, Setting, Theme, and Act-Scene Division. - 5- To understand and be knowledgeable about the evolution of two major forms of Drama Tragedy and Comedy.
+- 1. Recognize and define major poetic forms such as lyric poetry, narrative poetry. - 2.
+Know and identify rhyme, rhythm and meter. - 3.
+Understand and appreciate the literal and symbolic/inner meaning (connotative and denotative meaning) of a poem. - 4.
+Identify and analyze special stylistic features of poetry such as imagery, tone, atmosphere, special linguistic and stylistic features, imagery. - 5.
+To recognize and appreciate various elements of a drama: Plot, Character, Dialogue, Setting, Theme, and Act-Scene Division. - 6.
+To understand and be knowledgeable about the evolution of two major forms of Drama Tragedy and Comedy.